What are the pros and cons of red letter Bibles?

 Red Letter Bibles Are Not Consistent In Coloring

 Yet, a serious student of the Bible will understand that the red letters in the Gospels are simply the words Jesus spoke while He lived on this earth.
 Consequently, there are many red words in the four Gospels.
 But we must remember that Jesus, as the Son of God, appeared as an “angel of the Lord” in the Old Testament and spoke to different individuals.
 In theology, the Old Testament appearance of the Son of God is called a theophany or a Christophany.
 So to be consistent, should the Old Testament words of the Son of God be in red letters?
 Clearly, the Son of God became known as Jesus when was He born in human flesh.
 Therefore, we must remember that the red colored words only highlight the words Jesus spoke while on earth.
 Yet, some words outside the Gospels in the book of Revelation are red in color.
-Jesus is no longer living on planet earth, but He is dwelling in heaven.
-So, the red letter editions are inconsistent.
-The red letters ignore the Old Testament words spoken by the Son of God as a theophany or a Christophany, include red colored words outside the Gospels while Jesus is no longer living on planet earth, while including the words in the Gospels which Jesus spoke while living here.
+At the time the book of Revelation was written, Jesus was no longer living on planet earth, but He was dwelling in heaven.
+Yet, the reason they included the red words in Revelation was Jesus spoke from heaven.
+So, the red letter editions are inconsistent and confusing.
+The red letters ignore the Old Testament words spoken by the Son of God as a theophany or a Christophany, and include red colored words outside the Gospels when Jesus was no longer living on planet earth, while including the words in the Gospels which Jesus spoke while living here.

 Red Letter Bibles Function As Commentaries